We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Blue Apron is a meal kit service that delivers two to four recipes to your door each week, along with all of the preportioned ingredients you need to make the recipes.
 It’s one of the most well known and widely used meal kit delivery services.

-Many people value the convenience offered by Blue Apron and comparable services, as they cut down on the time needed to meal plan and grocery shop.
+Many people value the convenience and comparable services Blue Apron offers, as they cut down on the time needed for meal planning and grocery shopping.

 Using a meal kit delivery service can also help you expand your cooking skills and give new foods and cooking methods a try.

-Additionally, Blue Apron offers a healthier and less expensive alternative to dining out regularly for people who are too busy to meal plan and grocery shop for each day of the week.
+Additionally, Blue Apron offers a healthier and less expensive alternative to dining out regularly for people who are too busy to plan means and shop for groceries each day of the week.

 Blue Apron is a meal kit delivery service that sends recipes and preportioned ingredients to your home each week.